 - Two companies forming part of a group taxed under the tax regime for groups of cooperative companies.

-For cases where association exists as a result of a shareholder/member-company relationship, the shareholding must be 25% or more.
-The reference to directors shall include de facto and de jure directors.
+For cases where association exists as a result of a shareholder/member-company relationship, the interest must be 25% or more.
+The reference to directors includes de facto and de jure directors.

-The determination of the market value by taxpayers must be done through the application of one of the following transfer pricing methodologies: comparable uncontrolled price (CUP) method, cost plus (CP) method, resale price method (RPM), profit split method (PSM), or transactional net margin method (TNMM).
-There is no longer an order of priority in the use of these valuation methods.
-When it is not possible to apply one of the methods established by the law, other generally accepted valuation methods and techniques based on the arm's-length principle can be used.
+Taxpayers must determine market value by applying one of the following transfer pricing methods: comparable uncontrolled price (CUP) method, cost plus (CP) method, resale price method (RPM), profit split method (PSM), or transactional net margin method (TNMM).
+There is no longer an order of priority for the use of these valuation methods.
+When it is not possible to apply one of the methods established by law, other generally accepted valuation methods and techniques based on the arm's-length principle can be used.

-Documentation is also a requirement, with taxpayers required to produce group-level and taxpayer-specific documentation for each tax year.
-Related persons or entities must keep such documentation available for the tax authorities as of the end of the voluntary return or assessment period in question.
+Documentation is also a requirement.
+Taxpayers are required to produce group-level and taxpayer-specific documentation for each tax year and keep it available for the tax authorities from the end of the voluntary return or assessment period in question.
 Some exceptions are established for these documentation requirements.

-Documentation is always required for transactions with entities, whether related parties or otherwise, that are resident in tax havens.
+Documentation is always required for transactions with companies, whether associated or otherwise, that are resident in tax havens.

-Please note that specific penalties may be imposed in the event of the absence of documentation or where data are omitted, inaccurate, or false.
+Specific penalties may be imposed when documentation cannot be provided or when data are omitted, inaccurate, or false.

 Country-by-country (CbC) reporting